 After overcoming the crevasse scenario, I was asked to scale a ladder up to the next level of Everest.
 Using the controllers, I reached out and grabbed on to the sides of the ladder, pulling downwards to ascend.
 You can see from the video that this makes you look like a berk in real life – an unavoidable hazard of VR headsets.
 But it was a good demonstration of how finely calibrated the controllers and tracking lasers are.
 The system had no issues picking up the placement of my hands and everything seemed to work fluidly.

 The demo ended with another sweeping tour of the scenery.
 Sólfar Studios developed the experience in tandem with RVX, the Reykjavik-based visual effects and animation studio whose VFX credits include blockbusters such as ‘Gravity’ and ‘Everest’.
-It looks great but again, the resolution somewhat detracted from the epic overview I was being given – perhaps more so because everything was white, thereby highlighting every pixel in detail.
+It looks great but again,

 And with that, my Everest experience was over.
 Did Everest VR convince me that virtual reality is going to be the next big thing?
 Not entirely.
 It was the other demos I witnessed, about which our games editor Sam Loveridge has written in our HTC Vive preview, that did that.